JUST OUT! Mohanlal Speaks Up About Odiyan 'Manikyan'!

 ALSO READ: Teacher Roles Dony By Malayalam Actors

-Earlier it was revealed that Mohanlal will be seen essaying a character named Odiyan Manikyan in this film and now the makers of the film have come up with a video, which has the actor speaking a few things about the film.
+Earlier, it was revealed that Mohanlal will be seen essaying a character named Odiyan Manikyan in this film and now the makers of the film have come up with a video, which has the actor speaking a few things about the film.

 ALSO READ: Pullikkaran Staraa Box Office Report